rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-25-6525b7b81f342596-listing-of-new-securities-of-leading-leasing-finance-and-investment-co-limited.md

 stocks:
 - LEADLEAS
 tags:
-- equity-listing
+- conversion
-- preferential-allotment
+- equity
-- warrant-conversion
+- lock-in
-- lock-in-period
+- preferential-issue
 title: Listing of New Securities of Leading Leasing Finance and Investment Co.
 Limited
 ---